ibm-cloud-docs/containers/cs_network_policy.md

         ```
         {: codeblock}

 2. Apply the Calico preDNAT network policy.
-If you have a Windows machine, include the `--config=<filepath>/calicoctl.cfg` flag.
+If you use a Windows machine, include the `--config=<filepath>/calicoctl.cfg` flag.
 It takes about 1 minute for the policy changes to be applied throughout the cluster.
   ```
   calicoctl apply -f deny-nodeports.yaml [--config=<filepath>/calicoctl.cfg]
   ```